-For all types of compliance training topics, make sure employees can get the most relevant part of those policies.
+For all compliance training topics, ensure employees can get the most relevant part of those policies.
 For example, you can deliver different training sessions on a topic for several groups of employees.

 #2 Use microlearning strategies

-An entire compliance training course seems to be too long for busy employees that they’re likely to rush through everything.
+An entire compliance training course seems to be too long for busy employees they’re likely to rush through everything.
 They also hardly spend hours completing the course at one time.

 But several short parts of 5 minutes long can make the difference.
 Shorter sessions can be more specific, which helps learners feel easy to retain.
-Employees can make use of their time during breaks, daily commute, or whenever at convenient, to learn one by one.
-It’s even greater that they can access the training materials using their mobile devices such as tablets or smartphones.
+Employees can use their time during breaks, daily commutes, or whenever at convenient to learn one by one.
+It’s even greater that they can access the training materials using mobile devices such as tablets or smartphones.

 #3 Interactive training

 People usually suppose compliance training is quite passive as employees just read documents and listen to the lecture.
 However, you can encourage them to do some more things like discuss, create, practice, or reflect to complete the training.
 In other words, you can apply interactive training to make employees participate actively in your class.

 Branching scenarios or simulation modules in interactive training programs help employees know exactly how to put that knowledge into practice.
 The tests or quizzes can be reformed into more engaged tasks like drag-and-drop, sequence quizzes, or fill-in-the-blank.
 For funny and enjoyable training, you can try using gamification techniques that motivate them to get better performance.

 #4 Combine different types of materials

-Each individual has different learning styles.
+Each individual has different learning style.
 Some learn better with words, while some enjoy visuals like images or videos.
 Some require doing things rather than hearing things.
 So by varying the content formats, you can cater to various styles.
 In this way, you will deeply embed knowledge more easily.